Top 10 Dirtiest NHL Players

 Brad “The Rat” Marchand is so dirty that his own team’s fan base often has trouble defending his actions.
 The undersized forward plays on the edge with borderline hits, unorthodox behavior, and a mouth that never stops yapping and a tongue that likes to lick.
 On top of that, he’s a frequent diver which irks players as much as fans.
 He’s even prompted an “I hate Brad Marchand of the Boston Bruins” Facebook page that has 2,000 followers.

 Clipping.
 Slew-footing.
 Elbowing.
 Spearing.
 That’s the “Little Ball of Hate.”
 At 5-foot-9 forward, he has more despicable on-ice antics per pound than any player in the history of the NHL.
-Players admit, you love him on your team but feel the opposite if cheering against him.
+Players admit, you love him on your team but feel the opposite if playing against him.

 All that said, he’s developed into a first line player and valuable piece of the Bruins roster.
 It’s a shame he feels the instinctual need to be so unsportsmanlike and have such little remorse for his wrongdoings.

 Marchand’s rap sheet of supplemental discipline is impressive.
 Including his $5,000 fine for cross checking Flyers defenseman Andrew MacDonald on April 3, 2018, the former third-round pick has been fined or suspended nine times since the Department of Player Safety was put in place in 2011-12.
-No other player has had more than 7 fines or suspensions.
+No other player has had more than seven fines or suspensions.
 The only other player with more than five is Zac Rinaldo.